Gypsophila

 ( jip - SOFF - ill - uh )

-At-A-Glance InformationThis genus of annual and perennial flowering plants need full sun and moderate water.
-This genus includes the species known commonly as Baby's Breath and all plants are grown for their profuse summer blooms that pop in white, pink, or rose.
-The plants themselves can be either upright or spreading in their habits and leaves are blue-green.
-Great for borders and when grown as part of cut flower gardens for use in bouquets.
+At-A-Glance InformationThis genus is comprised of annual and perennial flowering plants that need full sun and moderate water to perform well.
+This genus includes the species known commonly as Baby's Breath, and all plants are grown for their profuse small summer blooms that emerge in shades of white or pink.
+The plants themselves can be either upright or spreading in their habit and leaves are typically blue-green.
+Baby's Breath is great for borders and when grown as part of cut flower gardens for use in dried or fresh bouquets.
 Dwarf varieties are great for rock gardens and as spiller plants.

 |